you93887/KPDM/README.md

 ### Checkpoints

-Pretrained checkpoints are available at [huggingface.co/you93887/KPDM](https://huggingface.co/you93887/KPDM).
+Pretrained checkpoints and configs are available at [huggingface.co/you93887/KPDM](https://huggingface.co/you93887/KPDM).

 | Dataset    | Checkpoint            |
 | ---------- | --------------------- |